ablomm/ablomm-cpu/docs/cpu/tty.md

 Included in the simulator is a TTY device, which allows printing of UTF-8 characters onto the terminal.

-Writing to the TTY device will cause the 8 LSBs to be printed to the terimanl.
+Writing to the TTY device will cause the 8 LSBs to be printed to the terminal.
 These 8 bits are interpreted as UTF-8 values.

 Reading is not supported, and may cause any random value to be read.